FAQ

 Majors: All prospective majors players are evaluated on numerous metrics by a number of evaluators.
 Head coaches are assigned prior to the evaluations, and are invited to attend and observe the evaluations.
 The players are all scored, and the scores are provided to the coaches prior to a live draft.
 Draft order is assigned at random, and the players are drafted by the coaches using a snake draft system.
 The board determines the number of teams, number of players to be drafted, as well as which players will be drafted into the Majors.
 The draft is completed when all players are selected.
 Any child of a coach is assigned to the coach's team.
 The board does its best to determine in which round each coach's child would be drafted, and each coach is compelled to draft their own child(ren) in that round.
 For example, if a coach's child is considered to be one of the top 4 players in the league, that coach would be compelled to draft their own child with their 1st round pick.

-Q: When does registration start for the 2023 season?
+Q: When does registration open for the 2024 season?

 If you need assistance with the registration process, the following link includes helpful instructions: